odelbos/le-1-elixir-cryptoblocks/README.md

 The input binary can be passed in one time to `CryptoBlocks` or in many times with chunks of different size.
 _(ex: receiving a big file from socket and reading a stream with a buffer)._

 The encryption is made with the `AES 256 GCM` algorithm.
+Each block is encrypted with his own `key`and `iv`.

 As we are working with an accumulator to fit the size of each block to the required size it is necessary to call the `final()` function at the end of the processus.